dmijatovic/github-ci-demo/README.md

 - skip-commit: to avoid new commit with changelog.md file
 - output-file: do not output changelog.md file

+Triggering breaking change does not work that easily

 ### [Create release action](softprops/action-gh-release@v1)